riversdark/riversdark.github.io/content/post/lgts.md

 This might be useful for understanding the general interactions between the model and the data, and also for comparison with the posterior, to see how much we have learned.

 To test that our inference engine and the model works properly, We can then chose one of our prior samples, feed it to our inference engine to see if we can recover the parameters used to generate them.
-It's important to realise that we are not always able to recover the parameters, because as we have see in the prior check, there are some highly unregular samples.
+It's important to realise that we are not always able to recover the parameters, because as we have see in the prior check, there are some highly irregular samples.

 First chose one sample